 This is a pescatarian, veggie and vegan’s heaven with fish landed daily at Newlyn Harbour or 200 yards away in Trevaunance Cove and a choice of meat-free and non-dairy options.
 With Fido in tow you can choose to drink and eat in one of Drifty’s three cosy bars with log burning stoves or in the dog friendly summer garden with the sound of waves crashing.
 It daily specials such as gin-cured mackerel and brown crab risotto with samphire butter you can enjoy a pint of this microbrewery pub’s Alfie’s Revenge or Beacon Pale Ale.
 All the ales are gluten free and you can buy the beers at the pub’s adjoining shop.

-Cornwall’s 300-mile coastline is hard to beat and with it comes pubs and inns that are steeped in history, full of nautical memorabilia and one is even a book and beer hang-out.
+The 00-mile coastline is hard to beat and provides some fantastic dog friendly days out in Cornwall and with it comes pubs and inns that are steeped in history, full of nautical memorabilia and one is even a book and beer hang-out.
 You won’t have to look far to find a Cornwall dog friendly pub that not only takes dogs but welcomes dogs with open arms.